MTG Commander Brackets Explained

 If you are between two brackets, assume the higher one and communicate exceptions.

-Brackets vs Power Levels
+Commander Brackets vs Traditional Power Levels

 How MTG Master Uses Bracket Context